GigiLoria5/se2022-08-HikeTracker/README.md

       - address: if address is selected
     - description
   - description
     At the bottom of this form there is a submit button and a button to get back to the previous page.

+- Route `/local-guide-add-hut`: the page contains a form that allows the local guide to add information about a hut

 ## API Format